 Reasons to buy a dog for your child

-A dog companion can help to alleviate loneliness.
-Every child needs a friend and in some situations a dog may help to fill the need for friendship while other friendships are being built.
+3. A dog companion can help to alleviate loneliness.
+Every child needs a friend and in some situations, a dog may help to fill the need for friendship while other friendships are being built.

-A dog can teach a child empathy and compassion.
-Your child will learn to identity with a dog’s expressions of joy, sorrow, guilt, and other emotions.
+4. A dog can teach a child empathy and compassion.
+Your child will learn to identify with a dog’s expressions of joy, sorrow, guilt, and other emotions.

 Choosing a dog for your child